artemcheb722/MANProject/documentation/docs/tasks.md

 # Tasks
-- Implementing a data model for restaurants and users using SQLAlchemy ✔️
+- Implementing a data model for projects and users using SQLAlchemy ✔️
 - Configuring asynchronous interaction with PostgreSQL database ✔️
 - Integrate database migrations with Alembic for easy structure updates ✔️
 - Implementation of user authorization and registration ✔️